 - 1/4 cup brown sugar

 Preheat oven to 325°F.

 In a medium saucepan, heat the brown sugar, honey, and butter.
 Keep glaze warm while baking the ham.
-I set my oven to the lowest heat setting.
 (You can add more honey if needed.)

 Carefully brush glaze over ham that has been studded with cloves, and then create a foil tent for the ham.

 Bake for 1 hour and 15 minutes, basting the ham every 10 to 15 minutes with the honey glaze.
 (Be careful to pull the rack out fully so you don't have to reach into a hot oven.)
 I left one side of the foil less secured so that I could easily pull it back when basting.